inan1993/Slogo_CS308/DESIGN.md

 In the project design, the most flexible part is that we are able to support more objects on the screen, and support modification to object properties.
 In our design, shared memory will hold all the objects.
 When the program need to be extended for more than one turtles, we can implement new object classes and add the corresponding instance variables to shared memory.
 As the shared memory can be expanded as desired, it can accommodate different changes for future extension.

-The backend of the design is splitted into parser and executor.
+The backend of the design is split into parser and executor.
 The inner logics of parser and executor are closed.
 However, the APIs for calling parser and parsing user’s SLogo codes are open.
 Other programmers can use our parser and executor by passing strings to the API and get the execution results as the return value.

 #Overview
 There are three main components to the design ie. back-end, Shared Data Objects and the front-end.
 The back-end modifies the data in the shared data objects while the front-end uses the information from the shared data objects.
 This is illustrated in the figure below.